Jacko88888/pangolin-app/README.md

 Upstream DNS (examples):

+cpp
+Copy
+Edit
 tls://1.1.1.1
 tls://1.0.0.1
 or

+cpp
+Copy
+Edit
 tls://9.9.9.9
 tls://149.112.112.112
 Create your admin user & password and finish.

 Test DNS (from any LAN machine):

+bash
+Copy
+Edit
 nslookup openai.com <ZIMA_IP>
 nslookup ads.google.com <ZIMA_IP>
 🧭 Install via ZimaOS UI (optional)

-Because manifest.json is included, ZimaOS may show pangolin-app under App Store → Local/Custom.
+Because manifest.json is included, ZimaOS may show Pangolin under App Store → Local/Custom.
 Installing from the UI still uses this Compose and these data paths.

-🔴 Important: ZimaOS Port Note (UI on 80 vs 3000)

-AdGuard’s wizard defaults the Admin Web UI to port 80.
+🔴 Important: ZimaOS Port Note (UI on 80 vs 3000) AdGuard’s wizard defaults the Admin Web UI to port 80.
 On ZimaOS, port 80 is already used by the ZimaOS dashboard.
 If you keep 80, clicking Open Dashboard will take you back to ZimaOS instead of AdGuard.

 ✅ Do this during the wizard (Step 2)
 Set Admin Web Interface port to 3000 (keep DNS on 53).

 Open AdGuard at: http://<ZIMA_IP>:3000

-🛠 If you accidentally chose port 80
+🛠 If you accidentally chose port 80 bash
+Copy
+Edit
 # 1) Stop only this app (safe)
 docker stop pangolin